mrlspl/GroundTruth/README.md

 You can run the command below to install all of the required libraries at once: sudo apt-get install libqt4-dev libpcl1-dev libopencv-dev libprotobuf7 libcgal9

-Notes
+Note: You are strongly recommended to make install the libpcl from the source
+      this library is very buggy in the driver and try to get the lates git revision Notes
 ===========
 - Project is tested on ubuntu 13.04 x86.